Maher-Elmair/Todo-List-App/README.md

 # 📋 todo-list-app

-**A responsive and dynamic task management web application built with React and Material UI.**
+**A responsive and dynamic task management web application built with React, Vite, and Material UI.**

 🎯 This is my **second official project after completing the React course** 💪
 🚀 From the Udemy course by Eng. **Yarob Al Mostafa** ([Tarmeez Academy](https://www.youtube.com/@tarmeez))